Stevr0/Ultimate-Dungeon/COMBAT_CORE.md

 ## SCOPE BOUNDARIES (NO OVERLAP)

-This document **owns**:
+### This document owns
-- Combat execution order (hit/miss → damage → procs → durability → death)
+- Combat execution order
 - Server scheduling model (swing timers, bandage timers)
-- Deterministic RNG usage for combat events
+- Deterministic RNG usage
-- Core formulas for:
-  - Final hit chance (given aggregated inputs)
-  - Damage application order
+- DamagePacket / HealPacket resolution
 - Durability loss triggers
+- Death trigger and handoff

-This document does **not** own:
+### This document does NOT own
-- Player baselines/caps (owned by `PLAYER_DEFINITION.md`)
+- Actor identity, faction, hostility, PvP legality *(see `ACTOR_MODEL.md`)*
-- Stat aggregation and caps enforcement (owned by `PLAYER_COMBAT_STATS.md`)
+- Player baselines and caps *(see `PLAYER_DEFINITION.md`)*
+- Combat stat aggregation *(see `PLAYER_COMBAT_STATS.md`)*
-- Status definitions and semantics (owned by `STATUS_EFFECT_CATALOG.md`)
+- Status definitions *(see `STATUS_EFFECT_CATALOG.md`)*
-- Spell definitions and costs (owned by Magic docs)
-- Affix IDs and stacking policies (owned by `ITEM_AFFIX_CATALOG.md`)
+- Item schemas and affix catalogs *(see item system docs)*

 ---

 ## DESIGN LOCKS (MUST ENFORCE)

+1. **Actor-first**
+   - Combat Core operates exclusively on Actors.
+   - Player, Monster, NPC logic is never special-cased here.

-1. **Server authoritative**
+2. **Server authoritative**
    - Clients send intents only.
-   - Server validates, resolves, applies results, and replicates.
+   - All combat resolution happens on the server.

-2. **Deterministic resolution**
+3. **Deterministic resolution**
-   - All RNG rolls use deterministic server seeds per event.
+   - All RNG uses server-seeded deterministic sources.
-   - No client RNG.

-3. **One pipeline for all damage**
+4. **Single damage pipeline**
-   - Weapon hits, spell direct damage, hit-spell procs, and DoT ticks all become **DamagePackets**.
+   - Weapon hits, spell damage, DoT ticks, and procs all resolve via `DamagePacket`.

-4. **Items provide numbers; combat provides logic**
-   - `ItemDef` and affixes define data.
-   - Combat reads aggregated values and executes resolution.

-5. **PvE and PvP use the same rules**
+5. **PvE and PvP share rules**
+   - The same execution pipeline is used once legality is confirmed.

 6. **Status-first integrity**
-   - Combat respects action gates and multipliers from the status system.
+   - Combat respects action gates and modifiers derived from status effects.

 ---

 ## CORE TERMS

 ### Actor
-Any entity that can:
-- Have vitals (HP/Stam/Mana)
+A runtime entity defined by `ACTOR_MODEL.md` that:
+- Has `ActorType`, `FactionId`, and `CombatState`
-- Be targeted
+- Can be targeted and damaged
-- Receive damage
-- Potentially die
+- May die

+Combat Core **never** decides hostility or PvP rules.

+---

+### CombatState
+Server-authoritative gameplay state defined in `ACTOR_MODEL.md`.

+Combat Core must:
+- Refuse actions from `CombatState.Dead`
+- Notify the CombatStateTracker on hostile actions
+- Never infer combat state implicitly

+---

 ### DamagePacket
-A single atomic damage application request.
+A single atomic damage request produced by combat execution.

+---

 ### HealPacket
-A single atomic healing application request.
+A single atomic healing request produced by bandaging or spells.

 ---

+## COMBAT INPUT CONTRACT (LOCKED)

+Combat Core consumes a **validated snapshot**:

+- Attacker Actor
+- Target Actor
+- Aggregated combat stats (from `PLAYER_COMBAT_STATS.md` or equivalent)

+Combat Core must **not**:
+- Decide whether the target is hostile
+- Decide PvP legality
+- Decide whether an actor *should* be attackable

+Those decisions are resolved **before** combat scheduling via `ACTOR_MODEL.md`.

+---

+## ATTACK LEGALITY (MANDATORY PRE-CHECK)

+Before scheduling or resolving any combat action, the server must validate:

+- Attacker Actor is alive and not `CombatState.Dead`
+- Target Actor is alive and eligible
+- `AttackLegalityResult == Allowed` (from Actor rules)

+If legality fails:
+- The combat attempt is cancelled
+- No stamina, ammo, or durability is consumed
+- No Hit/Miss/Damage events are emitted

+Combat Core **never overrides** legality decisions.

+---

 ## COMBAT LOOP MODEL (LOCKED)

-Combat is **real-time**, resolved by **server scheduled events**, not frame polling.
+Combat is **real-time**, resolved by **server-scheduled events**.

 ### The Server Owns
 - Swing timers